Ygor Nogueira

-Ygor Nogueira de Paula (born 27 March 1995) is a Brazilian footballer who plays as a centre-back for Azerbaijan Premier League club Sabah.
+Ygor Nogueira de Paula (born 27 March 1995) is a Brazilian professional footballer who plays as a centre-back for Russian Premier League club Rostov.

 Club career

 Born in Itaperuna, Nogueira joined the youth academy of Fluminense in 2007 at the age of 12.
 On 1 September 2014, he was loaned out to Belgian club K.A.A.
 Gent.

 In November 2015, Nogueira made his first team debut for Flu; playing the whole ninety minutes of a 1–1 draw against Internacional in Série A. In the 2017 season he broke into the first team following an injury to Renato Chaves; but was soon replaced by Reginaldo.

 On 21 December 2017, Nogueira joined Figueirense on a season long loan deal.

 In January 2023, Nogueira signed a contract with Santa Clara in Portugal until the end of 2022–23 season, with a conditional automatic extension option.

 On 18 July 2023, after his contract with Santa Clara had expired, Nogueira signed for Primeira Liga side Chaves.

-On 10 August 2024, Nogueira signed two-year contract with Azerbaijan Premier League side Sabah.
+On 10 August 2024, Nogueira signed a two-year contract with Azerbaijan Premier League side Sabah.

+On 1 July 2026, Nogueira moved to Rostov in Russia on a two-year deal.